 Boneless, skinless chicken thighs can be prepared the same way, but lower heat to 400F and cooking times will change slightly.

-Remember, if baking chicken with skin-on, you can always use the formula of the dry ingredients in the marinade to make a rub.
+Skin on chicken; skip the oil.
+Use the formula of the dry ingredients in the marinade to make a rub.
 You will not need the oil.
 Coat all sides with the rub, bake until 165F and skin is crispy.

-3. Finish in a 375 F oven, uncovered until cooked through (10-15 mins or 165F) .
-You could place your skillet right in the oven (if oven proof).
+How to pan-sear chicken: Always use a dry rub or season well with salt and pepper.
+Pan sear in olive oil over medium heat, until each side is deeply golden.
+Finish in a 375 F oven, uncovered until cooked through (10-15 mins or 165F) .
+You could place your skillet right in the oven (if oven-proof).

 Brining is also a great way to impart flavor into the chicken, but for the fastest prep I intentionally left out this step.
-If you would like to brine your chicken breasts, ¼ cup salt per quart of water is a good ratio.
+If you would like to brine your chicken breasts, ¼ cup of salt per quart of water is a good ratio.
 Some people add an equal amount of sugar.
 Brine for 1-6 hours.
 Rinse, pat dry and continue with recipe, reducing salt in marinade by half.

 Nutrition